 Who is a Candidate for AFib Ablation?

-- AFib that is unresponsive to medication
+- Whether the AFib condition is unresponsive to medication

-- Patients who cannot tolerate medication
+- Whether the patient cannot tolerate medication

 AFib Ablation in Louisiana